Centennial Celebration: 100 + 1 in 2021

 Message from the Dean for the College of Pharmacy, Walter Fitzgerald:

 A Centennial milestone is a time to celebrate history and contemplate the future.
-The Idaho State University College of Pharmacy has a rich history that deserves to be celebrated.
+The ISU L. S. Skaggs College of Pharmacy has a rich history that deserves to be celebrated.

 In addition to preparing pharmacists for the rigors of the profession, The Department of Biomedical and Pharmaceutical Sciences (BPSCI) is a multidisciplinary unit in the College.
 BPSCI is the sole state program for post-graduate education in the biomedical and pharmaceutical sciences.
 The mission of the BPSCI graduate program is to train and prepare students to succeed in one of the biomedical and pharmaceutical science disciplines: Drug Discovery and Development, Pharmaceutics, Pharmacometrics, and Pharmacology/Toxicology.